The United States vs. Billie Holiday

-The United States vs. Billie Holiday is a 2021 American biographical drama film about singer Billie Holiday, based on the book Chasing the Scream: The First and Last Days of the War on Drugs by Johann Hari.
-Directed by Lee Daniels, the film stars Andra Day in the titular role, along with Trevante Rhodes, Garrett Hedlund, Leslie Jordan (in his final film appearance), Miss Lawrence, Adriane Lenox, Natasha Lyonne, Rob Morgan, Da'Vine Joy Randolph, Evan Ross, and Tyler James Williams.
+The United States vs. Billie Holiday is a 2021 American biographical drama film about singer Billie Holiday, Directed by Lee Daniels, the film stars Andra Day in the title role, along with Trevante Rhodes, Garrett Hedlund, Leslie Jordan (in his final film appearance), Miss Lawrence, Adriane Lenox, Natasha Lyonne, Rob Morgan, Da'Vine Joy Randolph, Evan Ross, and Tyler James Williams.
+The film was partly based on the book Chasing the Scream: The First and Last Days of the War on Drugs by Johann Hari.

 Initially set to be released theatrically in the United States by Paramount Pictures, the film was sold to Hulu in December 2020 and digitally released in the United States on February 26, 2021.
 The United States vs. Billie Holiday received mixed reviews from critics; while Day's performance was praised, the direction and screenplay were criticized as unfocused.
 For her performance, Day was nominated for the Academy Award for Best Actress and won the Golden Globe Award for Best Actress – Motion Picture Drama.
 The film was also nominated for the Golden Globe Award for Best Original Song ("Tigress and Tweed") and the soundtrack won the Grammy Award for Best Compilation Soundtrack for Visual Media, for Andra Day, Salaam Remi, and Lynn Fainchtein.

 Plot

 In 1957, Billie Holiday meets with a radio journalist, Reginald Lord Devine, for an interview.
-He asks her what it is like to be a "colored woman" and about the trouble she keeps getting into because of her hit song Strange Fruit.
-Billie says it is about human rights, something the government often forgets.
+He asks her what it is like to be a "colored woman" and about the trouble she keeps getting into because of her hit song "Strange Fruit".
+Billie states that the lyrics are about human rights, something the government often forgets.

-In 1947, Billie's husband Monroe and her manager Joe Glaser try to get Billie to cut Strange Fruit from her set list, saying people high up in the government do not want to hear her sing it.
-Lester Young, Billie's sax player, supports her in playing it.
+In 1947, Billie's husband Monroe and her manager, Joe Glaser, try to get Billie to cut "Strange Fruit" from her set list, fearing legal problems if they continue to perform something so controversial.
+Lester Young, Billie's sax player and longtime confidant, supports her in playing it.

-FBI agent Harry J. Anslinger tells other agents that Billie is a threat, her song promotes the wrong ideas, and she has not stopped singing it.
+In the 1940s, FBN chief Harry J. Anslinger declares Billie to be the top priority for his agents, as she is considered to be politically threatening due to the nature of her songs.
 Unable to arrest her for singing, they decide to go after her on drug charges.
 After Billie's next show, Agent Jimmy Fletcher, disguised as a soldier, witnesses her doing drugs.
 The FBI arrest Billie and her lover Joe Guy for drug use and possession.
-The judge sentences Billie to a year in jail.
-It is later revealed that Anslinger paid off Guy.
+The judge sentences Billie to a year in jail after Guy, bribed by Anslinger, testifies against her.

-Anslinger tells Jimmy that they need to make sure Billie never sings again.
-Jimmy questions why Billie is such a problem.
-Anslinger tells Fletcher to go to the prison to get back in with Billie.
-Instead, he tells her to not trust anyone and warns her the FBI will continue to try to set her up.